 INSTRUCTIONS FOR AUTHORS

-IJHDR will consider submissions which are original, have not been published in any medium and have not been submitted for publication elsewhere.
-Submissions derived from a "pre-print" publication or presentations at scientific meetings may be considered for publication even when they have been included in proceedings; author(s) must make an explicit statement in this regard.
+IJHDR will consider original submissions that have not been published in any medium or submitted for publication elsewhere.
+Submissions derived from a "pre-print" publication or presentations at scientific meetings may be considered for publication even when they have been included in proceedings; the author(s) must make an explicit statement in this regard.
 The "pre-print" statement must be mentioned as a subtitle.

-IJHDR is entitled to make alterations in submissions to adequate them to the journal’s standards, while keeping their style and contents.
+IJHDR is entitled to make alterations in submissions to meet the journal’s standards while keeping its style and contents.

-Author(s) automatically agree with IJHDR policies from the moment of the initial submission.
+Author(s) automatically agree with IJHDR policies from the initial submission.

 IJHDR considers submissions in the following categories:

-- Original articles: resulting from empiric, experimental or conceptual original research;
+- Original articles: resulting from empiric, experimental (including clinical trials), or conceptual original research;

-- Review articles: critical analysis of thorough and updated literature on some topic related to the field of HD research;
+- Review articles: a critical analysis of thorough and updated literature on topics related to the field of HD research;

-- Update articles: dealing with subjects relevant to HD research not including neither original research nor a thorough review of current literature.
+- Letter to Editors: dealing with subjects relevant to HD research, not including original research or a thorough review of current literature.
 Opinion articles will be classified in this section if approved;

 - Short communications: preliminary reports of research under progress;